OCA/l10n-united-kingdom/README.md

 # l10n-united-kingdom
-Odoo Localization for United Kingdom
+Odoo Localisation for United Kingdom

 Announcing Odoo localisation (yes, with an s!) for the UK in l10n-united-kingdom